nondejus/AwesomeUnityCommunity/README.md

 * [Bright Souls](https://github.com/leotgo/BrightSouls "") - An indie "Dark Souls" clone in Unity with Adaptive Game Technology.
 * [I Just Want to Play Minigolf](https://github.com/alexismorin/I-Just-Want-to-Play-Minigolf "") - Open Source Procedural VR Minigolf.
 * [Hydrogen Bomb Test Dummy](https://github.com/alexismorin/Hydrogen-Bomb-Test-Dummy "") - Lighthearted Physics-Based Survival.
+* [Morgan Travels Through Time](https://github.com/AArtlone/Morgan-Travels-Through-Time "") - A game series about a child from 2019 who accidentally ends up in 1672 as they followed the neighbor's kid.
+Morgan needs to find their way back to their own time.

 # :busts_in_silhouette: Communities <a name="communities"></a>

 ## :speech_balloon: Chat Servers <a name="chat-servers"></a>